Bubble

 After all the evidence it's obvious it's wrong.

 Outraged, outraged.
-Unless you are a friend
+Unless you

 of powerful people who wanna control the land.